systemslab/popper-paper/paper/paper.md

 Experiments that require a set of machines to be orchestrated can make use of a tool that automatically drives the end-to-end execution of the experiment.
-This category of tools can also serve for capturing a details about the runtime environment (e.g. hardware and OS configuration, or versions of system libraries).
+This category of tools can also serve for capturing the details about the runtime environment (e.g. hardware and OS configuration, versions of system libraries, etc.).
 Associating this information with experiment results allows to make environmental comparisons across multiple executions [@jimenez_tackling_2015a].